johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part4.md

 You can also read the [deep dive on Observables](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/observable-deepdive.md) for a thorough treatment (and a *treat* as well :wink:).
 For now, all we need to know is what we see in the animation above: when we make this request, we get a *stream of results* in the form of a sequence of messages.

 Let's define our acceptance criteria for *Take 1* as follows.
-Our `ClientFaye` object should let us send the `'/jobs-stream1'` request, and handle the response, converting the message stream back into an observable.
+Our `ClientFaye` object should let us send the `'/jobs-stream1'` request, and handle the response, converting the message stream back into an Observable.

 > **Note**: in [part5](https://dev.to/nestjs/part-5-completing-the-client-component-hlh-temp-slug-2907984?preview=82c11163db963ca01d8d62d3a7b14843b422a6b28f46762d999bbe4b7035ad634d48bbbdd740e36376121aa673354ff5259f8b3028bceb931e800d9e) we'll complete the implementation and have a fully functioning Faye Custom Transporter &#8212; both client and server side.

+### Take 1 Strategy

+Before diving into the code, let's review our overall strategy.
+At a top level, it's pretty simple.
+For each user-land *request* (e.g., the `send(...)` call above), we want to issue the remote request and wait for the results (doing this send/receive through the Faye message broker API), and convert the response message(s) into an Observable stream.

+Issuing the request and waiting for the results using the broker API is familiar territory.
+We'll just implement our very familiar STRPTQ (*subscribe-to-the-response-then-publish-the-request*) pattern to accomplish this.

+How do we convert the broker message stream into an Observable stream?
+We can use the Observable/observer pattern to do this.
+While I won't go into a lot of detail (you can [read more, including simple examples, here](xxx)), the basic idea is simple, and is the primary use case for Observables.
+The easiest way to see this is through the code review below.

 ### Take 1 Code Review

 Let's dive into the code.
 Open the file `nestjs-faye-transporter/src/requestor/clients/faye-client.ts`.

 You might notice that in this iteration, we're not actually extending any framework class.
 We'll need to do that in the next iteration, but it makes our code smaller and easier to focus on the core logic if we omit that in this step and just define a new class.

+#### Class Definition

 Let's start with the class members and constructor: